 H.P.
 Acthar Gel (adrenocorticotropic hormone or ACTH), marketed by Mallinckrodt Pharmaceuticals, is a hormone that works by stimulating the body to produce more adrenocortical hormones.
 It is used to treat conditions caused by allergies, breathing issues, blood or endocrine problems, arthritis, skin or eye problems, bowel inflammation, certain cancers, and multiple sclerosis (MS).

-In MS specifically, H.P.
-Acthar Gel is used to treat adults with acute relapses.
-Studies have shown that the gel is effective in speeding recovery of an MS relapse, but there is no evidence that it affects the natural progression of the disease or its ultimate outcome.
+For MS patients, Acthar Gel has been approved by the U.S. Food and Drug Administration for short-term treatment of acute relapses or flare-ups.
+Studies have shown that the gel is effective in speeding recovery from an MS relapse, but there is no evidence that it affects the natural progression of the disease or its outcome.

-Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
+Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.